-- To exit the MLIS Program students must complete every assignment in the Capstone course. - Students admitted before Fall 2012 who receive an overall grade below C in MLIS 7800 will not be qualified for graduation.
-All students admitted in Fall 2012 and thereafter must earn a grade of B or better in MLIS 7800 and all other core courses (MLIS 7000, 7100, 7200, 7300, 7700) to qualify for graduation. - No course grade below a C will be credited toward a VSU graduate degree. - A cumulative graduate GPA of 3.0 or better is required by the University to qualify for graduation.
+- To exit the MLIS Program students must complete every assignment in the Capstone course. - If you receive an overall grade below C in MLIS 7800, you will not be qualified for graduation.
+All students admitted Fall 2012 and thereafter must earn a grade of B or better in MLIS 7800 and all other core courses to qualify for graduation. - No course grade below a C will be credited toward a VSU graduate degree. - A cumulative graduate GPA of 3.0 or better is required by the University to qualify for graduation.